BIOGRAPHY

 He is also a freelance music journalist specialising in rock, country and blues.
 He was a regular contributor to The Blues magazine, featuring in every issue during its four-year run.
 His reviews, articles and interviews have been published in Classic Rock, Mojo, Planet Rock, Vintage Rock, Country Music, Offbeat Magazine and extensively across the web.
 Take a look at some published work here.

 Paddy is currently gigging and recording with blues & roots outfit Dust Radio .
-The band's current album, Problem & Remedy, has received widespread radio play and critical acclaim:
+The band's current album, Problem & Remedy, has received widespread radio play and was nominated for Blues Album of the Year in the UK Blues Awards 2024.

 'Crackles with intensity and intent’ – Blues in Britain